ethereum/keymanager-APIs/README.md

 simplehttpserver
 ```

-And api spec will render on [http://localhost:8000](http://localhost:8000).
+The API spec will render on [http://localhost:8000](http://localhost:8000).

 ## Contributing

-Api spec is checked for lint errors before merge.
+The API spec is linted for issues before PRs are merged.

-To run lint locally, install linter with
+To run the linter locally, install `spectral`:

 ```
 npm install -g @stoplight/spectral